defunctzombie/node-required/README.md

 ### required(filename, [opt], cb)

-Reads the filename and traverses all the dependencies.
+Reads the filename and traverses all of the dependencies.

 The return result to callback is (err, details) where details is an array of dependencies for the file.